responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 ### 4.2.1 Global interpretation

-In the article, the authors explore global interpretation using the figure provided below , which illustrates the generated global relevances $\( r_{j;c} \)$ for all class-attribute pairs in both the QuickDraw and CIFAR datasets.
+In the article, the authors explore global interpretation using the figure provided below , which illustrates the generated global relevances $\( r_{j,c} \)$ for all class-attribute pairs in both the QuickDraw and CIFAR datasets.

 ![Global class-attribute relevances](/images/Global_class_attribute.png)